reekankshap/TwitSafe/README.md

 ## 🚀 Features

-- **Data Preprocessing**: Handles raw Twitter data to prepare it for model training.
+- **Web Interface**: A user-friendly web app to detect cyberbullying in text.
-- **Machine Learning Models**: Implements various ML algorithms for text classification.
+- **Machine Learning Models**: Pre-trained Logistic Regression and Naive Bayes models for text classification.
-- **Evaluation Metrics**: Includes precision, recall, F1-score, and confusion matrix for detailed model evaluation.
+- **Dataset**: A curated dataset for cyberbullying detection.
-- **Interactive Visualizations**: Visualizes dataset distributions and model performance.
+- **Model Files**: Includes pre-trained models and vectorizer for easy deployment.

 ---